jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 #### Pipeline Execution

 Similar to the previous example, we can execute the pipeline by specifying pipeline arguments only while accepting default values of the known arguments (*bootstrap_servers*, *input_topic* ...).
+Do not forget to update the */etc/hosts* file by adding an entry for *host.docker.internal* as mentioned earlier.

 ```bash
 ## start the beam pipeline